2002 Winter Olympics closing ceremony: Ending the Games

 The newly elected members of the Athletes' Commission of the IOC were then introduced.
 SLOC President Mitt Romney delivered a speech, thanking everyone.
 IOC President Jacques Rogge delivered a speech, awarding the Olympic Order in Gold to Romney and declared the Games closed.

 Willie Nelson performed "Bridge Over Troubled Water" and the Olympic flag was lowered.
 A children's choir sang "Happy Trails to You", accompanied by aerialists hanging from lit balloons.
 A montage of images from the 17-day competition was next projected on large white banners skated back and forth across the ice rink in the middle of the stadium.
-Singers Charlotte Church and Josh Groban performed "The Prayer" accompanied by ice dancers Renée Roca and Georgi "Gorsha" Sur during the final moments of the existence of the Olympic flame.
+Singers Charlotte Church and Josh Groban performed "The Prayer" accompanied by ice dancers Renée Roca and Georgi "Gorsha" Sur during the extinguishing of the Olympic flame.

 With the stadium now in dark, electronica musician Moby performed "We Are All Made of Stars" to skaters performing with glow-in-the-dark figures and dancers who spread neon paint on the floor of the stadium.
 Christina Aguilera sang for the first time in public "Infatuation", a track from her upcoming album, after which the athletes were invited to come down to the floor of the stadium.
 Moby reappeared to perform "In My Heart" as small white inflatable balls were released down both sides of the stadium.
 Bon Jovi was next on stage to perform "It's My Life", which was followed by simultaneous fireworks displays at sites across the city, ending the show.
 Bon Jovi appeared for an encore, performing "You Give Love a Bad Name", followed by Moby who ended the festivities with a performance of "Bodyrock".

 The Olympic flag would be raised again in the birthplace of the games, Athens, Greece on August 13, 2004 during the opening ceremony of the 2004 Summer Olympics.